 Bone dry pottery is extremely fragile.
-In particular handles on mugs and jugs, and other fine detail can be broken off easily.
+In particular handles on mugs and jugs, and other fine details can be broken off easily.
 But many potters, particularly in the first few years of making pottery don’t own their own kiln.
 Instead, they rely on finding a local kiln service to fire their work.
 This raises questions about transporting greenware safely.

-The key to transporting greenware pottery is positioning it in a shallow box and use padding between pieces.
+The key to transporting greenware pottery is positioning it in a shallow box and using padding between pieces.
 Use soft non-abrasive padding to protect them and prevent the pieces from moving.
 Make sure the pieces don’t touch or knock together.
 Put pieces with handles on their side with the handles upwards.

 There is no way around it, transporting greenware safely is nerve-wracking.
-However, with a few simple steps, you should be able to move your pottery few or no losses.
+However, with a few simple steps, you should be able to move your pottery with few or no losses.

 First, I will outline a few general guidelines that are good to follow, whatever way you are transporting your greenware.
 Then I will share 20 top techniques to choose from for moving your pottery about.

 Clay is much stronger when it still has a little moisture left in it.
 So, leather hard clay is tougher than bone dry pottery.
 It is often recommended that if you have to transport greenware, do it before your pottery is completely dry.